Call our friendly team

 • Overgrazing

-Overgrazing will occur when a single area is used for grazing for an extended period of time.
-Because the land is being constantly used, it doesn’t have a recovery period where the plants and vegetation can regrow and soil can rebuild nutrients.
+Overgrazing will occur when a single area is used for grazing for an extended period of time without a break.
+If the land or area is being constantly used, it doesn’t have a recovery period where the plants and vegetation can regrow and soil can rebuild nutrients.

 You can tell if a land has been overgrazed by as you’ll start to notice patchy areas with excessive soil on show.
 This excessive soil can lead to erosion and overgrazing will also lead to poaching and weed invasion.